Canley Vale High School: Campus

 The school is situated in Canley Vale, a suburb in south-western Sydney (adjacent to Cabramatta).

 The campus is built around the main quadrangle, next to the Historic bell tower.
 As of 2015, the school's foundation bell (originally housed in an actual tower) was restored and positioned on a metal frame over the base remnants of the bell tower, below where it would've been positioned had the tower remained.

 The bell was restored in time for school's 50th Anniversary, but for some bizarre reason was then stolen a few weeks later.
 Fortunately enough the bell was eventually recovered by police a few weeks after the incident, having been left discarded by presumably thieves in a creek.

 Other facilities includes a renovated multi-purpose school hall on the western end of the school, a double-storey library, an administrative facility, a canteen, computer labs, a lecture theatre (a single hall amphitheatre) at the school's eastern end, a Timber Trades Centre (TTC), a newly built 'Learning Hub' centre, and a school gym (located in the place of the school's table tennis complex) near the quadrangle at the heart of the school.
-To the front and south of the school's 'Bell Tower' Quadrangle is the school's assembly area which is approx. the size of 2 basketball courts.
+To the front and south of the school's 'Bell Tower' Quadrangle is the school's assembly area which is approx. the size of 2 basketball courts (As of 2022, the assembly area has relocated to the smaller COLA located west of the school).
 Opposite to this and north of the quadrangle is a sail-covered turf area for students with 3 basketball courts located in its north-eastern direction.
+In 2024, the school received a larger COLA (Covered Outdoor Learning Area) which replaced the existing structure located above the quadrangle.
+Included as part of the 2024 remodeling, the 'Bell Tower' received a refurbishment which added new cladding and an updated paint job.

 Orphan School Creek which flows behind the school, and Ada Street Reserve (a federally protected nature reserve to the school's northeast) marks the school's natural boundaries.
 The school runs relatively adjacent Prospect Road, Canley Vale, with its Eastern boundaries marked by Ada Street.
 Further north of Ada Street Reserve is Sherwin Park, which is utilised by the school during school hours (in addition to the nearby Parkes Reserve) for sports.

 The school is located about 10–15 minutes away from both Canley Vale railway station and Carramar railway station.